Graduate Education in the Department of Counselor Education

 Six (6) Credit Rule

-If a person holds a master’s degree in counseling or related field, he/she may receive a certificate by completing a certificate-only program.
-Students must meet certificate-only admission requirements.
+If a person holds a master’s degree in counseling or a related field, they may take Advanced Studies courses as a non-degree seeking student.

-Dual Degree options are available in Counseling.
+Within the Advanced Studies Program, Dual Major options are available in Counseling.
 Students are eligible to apply for this option with adviser approval.
-If a student wishes to graduate from two counseling specialty areas concurrently, he or she must meet the degree requirements for both CACREP accredited specialties.
+If a student wishes to graduate from two counseling specialty areas concurrently, they must meet the degree requirements for both CACREP accredited specialties.
 This would include meeting the curricular requirements for each specialty and a minimum of a 600 clock hour internship for each specialty.
-The awarding of the degrees must occur simultaneously.
+The awarding of the dual majors must occur simultaneously.

 A practicum or internship setting is a public or private community agency; elementary, middle, or secondary school; community or junior college; university; not-for-profit business; publicly or privately funded service program; or other appropriate setting that accepts a graduate student fully enrolled in a program in the Stetson University Department of Counselor Education for supervised professional experience.

-A comprehensive portfolio based on program and/or state and national standards must be completed and defended in the student’s last semester.
+A comprehensive portfolio based on program and/or state and national standards must be completed and presented in the student’s last semester (fall and spring).
 Information concerning the portfolio may be found in the Student Handbook and is discussed with program faculty throughout the program.

 Degrees in Counselor Education